tests-always-included/tomdoc.sh/README.md

 =========

 tomdoc.sh will parse [TomDoc]'d shell scripts and generate pretty documentation from it.
-Eventually.

-Inspired by [tomdoc.rb].
+It was inspired by [tomdoc.rb].

 Installation